-The 2016 Vancouver Panel Survey builds upon the data collected since the previous three Panel Surveys.
+The 2017 Vancouver Panel Survey builds upon the data collected since the previous four Panel Surveys.
 Having a panel of residents that are surveyed on an annual basis provides the City with a unique and valuable dataset to track trends in walk/bike/transit mode share and vehicle usage.

-Some of the key lessons learned during the 2016 Panel Survey data collection and analysis phases include the following:
+Some of the key lessons learned during the 2017 Panel Survey data collection and analysis phases include the following:

 - The first year of the Panel Survey incurred the highest recruitment cost in order to establish the panel.
 Originally anticipated cost savings in future panels may not be realized due to the high attrition rate which necessitates a higher level of recruitment to replenish the pool of panelists.
-In 2014 and 2015, the attrition rate was over 40%.
-In 2016, a cash-based incentive was offered and the attrition rate has dropped to just below 30% which preserves the integrity of the panel survey findings. - To maintain one of the primary goals of consistency with TransLink's Regional Trip Diary Survey, and to reduce the programming effort for the online portion of the survey, it will be important to minimize year-to-year modifications to the survey.
-Furthermore, should there be an interest in adding questions to the current program it is recommended that a proper review of the instrument be conducted in advance to see which existing questions might be removed so that survey length, attrition rate, and recruitment efforts remain stable. - The bulk of panel members complete their trip diaries in October-November, and notification of incentives/final wrap up occurs around March.
-For the 2016 Panel Survey, a mini summer survey was conducted to engage panelists and to remind them of the upcoming fall survey.
-This has likely helped to maintain existing panel members and remind residents of the important of this survey. - This transportation panel survey included a significant amount of effort and technical expertise to do logic and error checking, programming, weighting and expansion.
+In 2016, a cash-based incentive was offered in addition to city-based incentives which resulted to a 30% attrition rate.
+In an effort to draw more people to participate in this year's survey panel, a cash-based only incentive design was implemented as opposed to the combination of City based facility/ attraction and Visa gift cards awarded in 2016. - To maintain one of the primary goals of consistency with TransLink's Regional Trip Diary Survey and to reduce the programming effort for the online portion of the survey, it will be important to minimize year-to-year modifications to the survey.
+Furthermore, should there be an interest in adding questions to the current program, it is recommended that a proper review of the instrument be conducted in advance to see which existing questions should be removed so that survey length, attrition rate, and recruitment efforts remain stable. - The bulk of panel members complete their trip diaries in October-November and notification of incentives/final wrap up occurs around March.
+For the 2017 Panel Survey, a mini summer survey was conducted to engage panelists and to remind them of the upcoming fall survey.
+This has likely helped to maintain existing panel members and remind residents of the importance of this survey. - This transportation panel survey included a significant amount of effort and technical expertise to do logic and error checking, programming, weighting, and expansion.
 This level of logic and error checking should be maintained for future panel surveys to maintain data consistency and to ensure quality analysis and results. - By starting the survey and recruitment earlier in the year, the goal to capture fall travel patterns was achieved.
-This is manifest in a more accurate reflection of trip rates and travel characteristics. - Progress was also made in 2016 in getting a more geographically representative distribution of panel members.
+This will result in a more accurate reflection of trip rates and travel characteristics. - Progress was also made in 2017 in getting a more geographically representative distribution of panel members.
 However, the 15-34 age cohort continues to be underrepresented.
 It is important in future surveys to develop a new approach to capturing this key demographic, as their travel behaviours are most likely to be in flux.
-Development and testing of a smartphone based app to record travel characteristics would likely help in engaging this cohort. - The travel patterns reported in the 2016 Panel Survey are similar to the 2015 Panel Survey, and show consistent growth in the active transportation mode share.
-Access to private vehicles and car sharing services has also grown, resulting in a reduction in transit mode share.
-It is important to track transit mode share in the ensuing years, prior to the development of any new high-capacity services to the region. - Future monitoring of travel within zones and elsewhere within the City can serve as a useful metric to gauge the land use integration and live/work choices afforded to Vancouver residents.
+Development and testing of a smartphone-based app to record travel characteristics would likely help in engaging this cohort. - Findings from this year's panel survey revealed increased car dependency and a decline in active travel compared to the 2016 Panel Survey.
+It is important to continue tracking mode share in the ensuing years to determine if this is a new trend or an anomaly. - Future monitoring of travel within zones and elsewhere within the City can serve as a useful metric to gauge the land use integration and live/work choices afforded to Vancouver residents.

-Appendix A - 2016 Panel Survey Instruments
+Appendix A - 2017 Panel Survey Instruments